ruby-hyperloop/ruby-hyperloop.io/source/docs/models/overview.html.md

 Hyperloop **Models** are implemented in the **HyperMesh Gem**.

+In Hyperloop, your ActiveRecord Models are available in your Isomorphic code.

-HyperMesh takes Isomorphic Ruby to the next level by giving your HyperReact components CRUD access to your server side ActiveRecord models, using the standard ActiveRecord API.
-In addition, HyperMesh implements push notifications (via a number of possible technologies) so that changes to records on the server are dynamically pushed to all authorised clients.
+Components, Operations, and Stores have CRUD access to your server side ActiveRecord Models, using the standard ActiveRecord API.

+In addition, Hyperloop implements push notifications (via a number of possible technologies) so changes to records on the server are dynamically pushed to all authorized clients.

-**Its Isomorphic Ruby in action.**
+*Isomorphic Ruby in action.*

-In other words one browser creates, updates, or destroys a model, and the changes are persisted in active record models, before being broadcast to all other authorised clients.
+In other words, one browser creates, updates, or destroys a Model, and the changes are persisted in ActiveRecord models and then broadcast to all other authorized clients.

-Overview:

-+ HyperMesh is built on top of HyperReact.
-+ HyperReact is a Ruby DSL (Domain Specific Language) to build [React.js](https://facebook.github.io/react/) UI components in Ruby.
-As data changes on the client (either from user interactions or external events) HyperReact re-draws whatever parts of the display is needed.
-+ HyperMesh provides a [flux dispatcher and data store](https://facebook.github.io/flux/docs/overview.html) backed by [Rails Active Record models](http://guides.rubyonrails.org/active_record_basics.html).
+## Overview

++ The `hyper-model` gem provides ActiveRecord Models to Hyperloop's Isomorphic architecture.
-You access your model data in your HyperReact components just like you would on the server or in an ERB or HAML view file.
++ You access your Model data in your Components, Operations, and Stores just like you would on the server or in an ERB or HAML view file.
-+ If an optional push transport is connected, HyperMesh broadcasts any changes made to your ActiveRecord models as they are persisted on the server.
++ If an optional push transport is connected Hyperloop broadcasts any changes made to your ActiveRecord models as they are persisted on the server or updated by one of the authorized clients.
++ Some Models can be designated as *server-only* which means they are not available to the Isomorphic code.

-For example, consider a simple model called `Dictionary`, which might be part of Wiktionary type app.
+For example, consider a simple model called `Dictionary` which might be part of Wiktionary type app.

 ```ruby
 class Dictionary < ActiveRecord::Base